 A: It's so bad!
 I could go on forever, but let's just say I've had to fight tooth and nail over the last five years.

 Q: Are there any hangouts you particularly enjoy and would recommend?

-A: Madrid is famous for its rooftop hangouts, and many have swimming pools like the Dear Hotel.
-There’s also Rascafria to the north which is a popular swimming spot in summer.
+A: Madrid is famous for its rooftop hangouts; many have swimming pools, like the Dear Hotel.
+There's also Rascafria to the north, a popular summer swimming spot.

 Q: What does Spain offer in terms of nightlife and entertainment?

 A: Lots!
-Spain has more bars than any other country in the world (around a half million) and the nightclubs don’t close until early morning.
-I would say Madrid is truly the City That Never Sleeps, since there’s always something to do.
-Cities like Barcelona, Cadiz, Valencia, Ibiza, Mallorca, Benidorm and Sevilla are also renowned for their nightlife.
+Spain has more bars than any other country in the world (around a third of a million), and the nightclubs don't close until early morning.
+I would say Madrid is truly the City That Never Sleeps, since there's always something to do.
+Cities like Barcelona, Cádiz, Valencia, Ibiza, Mallorca, Benidorm and Seville are also renowned for their nightlife.

-Q: Are there any activities, attractions or events that you would recommend for new arrivals in Spain?
+Q: Are there any activities, attractions or events you recommend for new arrivals in Spain?

-A: Check out language exchanges; they’re a great way to practise the local language while also meeting other expats as well as natives who might want to learn your language.
+A: Check out language exchanges; they're a great way to practise the local language while also meeting other expats as well as locals who might want to learn your language.

 Q: How is the climate in Spain?
 Do you have any tips for expats on how they can adjust or manage the weather?

-A: Excellent except for in August, unless you’re in the north of the country.
-Spain is the sunniest country in Europe (3,000+ hours of sunshine per year) and its winters are quite mild, especially in comparison with Canada.
-Head south to escape the cold – Andalucia hits 20-25 degrees Celsius in winter – and then head north in summer to escape the heat waves that reach 40-45 degrees.
+A: Excellent, except for in August, unless you're in the north of the country.
+Spain is the sunniest country in Europe (3,000+ hours of sunshine per year), and its winters are quite mild, especially in comparison with Canada.
+Head south to escape the cold – Andalusia hits 20–25 degrees Celsius in winter – and then head north in summer to escape the heat waves that reach 40–45 degrees.